 Best Front alternative for enterprise companies.

 Zendesk is one of the most recognizable names in customer support software.
 Though most think of them for larger teams due to the cost and complexity of onboarding the tool, they do offer non-enterprise level plans.

-Zendesk helps you resolve customer issues over email, social, phone, and chat.
-You can also build out a knowledge base or use their apps for things like adding a support chatbot.
+Zendesk helps you resolve issues over email, social, phone, and chat.
+You can also build out a knowledge base or use their apps for things like adding a chatbot.
 Zendesk even offers more advanced features like AI and customizable analytics dashboards, though those are limited to their higher-cost plans.

 Price: Starting at $19/agent per month.